honeypieio/shrubcoop.org/content/working-groups/zero-waste-hub.md

 ##### Food

 Soup with bread **£3** (large bowl £4)
-_from Union of Genius, see specials board for todays selection_
+_from Union of Genius, see specials board for today's selection_

 Cake and traybakes **£2.5**